matthewmccullough/encryption-jvm-bootcamp/squid-filter/README.txt

 * Set up your browser to use a HTTP proxy server of localhost:3128

-*Disable the proxy server and also shut down squid when done
+* Disable the proxy server and also shut down squid when done

+* TROUBLESHOOTING: Check the logs for error messages